FlorescuAndrei/14-thymeleaf-demo/README.md

 This Spring Boot  app use Thymeleaf template instead of JSP for pages, and connect to MySQL database .

 Dependency: Web ; Thymeleaf; DevTools; Data JPA;  MySQL Driver (mysql-connector-java);
 Links for remote bootstrap files:
   - https://getbootstrap.com/		-> get started -> Starter template – copy.

-How to use app:
+How to use the app:
 Select form CustomerController
   - simple-list-customers.html – show the page in a basic format.
-Create for test before adding Services and DAO package;
+Created for test before adding Services and DAO package;
   - fancy-list-customers.html – add style using css and bootstrap framework.